cupy/cupy/docs/source/contribution.rst

 Releases are classified into three groups: major, minor, and revision.
 This classification is based on following criteria:

-* A **major** release contains catastrophic changes on the interface that may break existing user codes.
+* A **major** release contains significant changes on the interface that may break existing user code.
 * A **minor** release contains additions and modifications on the interface.
-  It may break some existing user codes, though they must be fixed by small efforts.
+  It may break some existing user code, though they must be fixed by small efforts.
-* A **revision** release contains changes that does not affect the documented interface.
+* A **revision** release contains changes that do not affect the documented interface.
   It mainly consists of bug fixes, implementation improvements, and test/document/example updates.

 The release classification is reflected into the version number x.y.z, where x, y, and z corresponds to major, minor, and revision updates, respectively.